 Of course, these 4 principles involve much more things not mentioned...

 There are several types of Japanese drums, we will list some below:

-- Shime Daiko : With only 15 cm in diameter it emits a higher pitch ;;
+- Shime Daiko : With only 15 cm in diameter, it emits a more acute sound;;

-- Odaiko : The largest existing with 84 cm in diameter, emits low sound;
+- Odaiko : The biggest existing one with 84 cm in diameter, emits serious sound;

-- Nagado-Daiko : With 2 layers of animal skin attached to the drum rates;
+- Nagado-Daiko : With 2 layers of animal skin attached to the drum fees;

-- Tekkan : Metal percussion instrument with three tone variations;
+- Tekkan : Metallic percussion instrument with three tonal variations;

-- Byou daiko : Bodies sculpted in a single piece of wood;
+- Byou daiko : Bodies carved from a single piece of wood;

-There are some other instruments and drum models that could be mentioned in the list, but end up falling into some of the categories mentioned.
+There are a few other instruments and drum models that could be mentioned in the list, but they end up falling into some of the aforementioned categories.

-- The Japanese group Kodo sometimes used fundshi for their performances;
+- The Japanese group Kodo sometimes used fundoshi for their performances;

-- A very popular rhythmic game in Japan involving these drums is called Taiko no Tatsujin;
+- A very popular rhythm game in Japan involving these drums is called Taiko no Tatsujin;

 - Jiuchi (地うち) – A basic rhythm to support the main rhythm;

-- The wooden sticks used to play the taiko are called bachi;
+- The wooden sticks used to play taiko are called bachi;

 - Kuchi shoga is the name of a spoken rhythm system for taiko;

-- Many pieces developed by Ondekoza and Kodo are considered standards in many groups;
+- Many parts developed by Ondekoza and Kodo are considered standards in many groups;

-There are many other curiosities involving these Japanese drums, but my knowledge is somewhat limited in this area.
+There are many other curiosities surrounding these Japanese drums, but my knowledge is somewhat limited in this area.
 Have you ever watched a presentation?
 What is your experience?
-Do you know more curiosities to add?
+Know more trivia to add?
 We appreciate the shares and comments.
-To finish we will leave some videos below:
+Finally, here are some videos: